NourheneLdh/Project/home.md

 I moved to establish **full remote control** over the Windows Server using a **reverse shell**.
 A **reverse shell** allows the target machine to connect back to the attacker, creating an interactive session.
 This enables stealthy and persistent post-exploitation activities.

-**Note: Before executing the payload on the target, Windows Defender was manually disabled on the Windows Server.
+**Note: I manually disabled Windows Defender on the Windows Server before executing the payload.
 This was done to prevent the system from detecting or deleting the file during the demonstration.**

 **Step 1: Generating the Reverse Shell Payload**